Supermoon could team up with Hurricane Idalia to raise tides higher just as the storm makes landfall

 "There’s a saying that you hide from the wind and run from the water, and hopefully people are heeding that advice,” said Brian Tang, associate professor of atmospheric science at University at Albany in New York.

-The part of northwest Florida where Idalia made landfall Wednesday is especially vulnerable to storm surge because of the region's geography.
+The part of northwest Florida that could be hit by Idalia is especially vulnerable to storm surge because of the region's geography.
 The continental shelf extends so far out from the coast and has a gradual slope, allowing the ocean to grow higher as hurricane winds drive the water onto land, Tang said.
 The shape of the coast in that region – known as Florida’s Big Bend area – is also curved inward, which can focus the storm surge to make it even more dangerous, he said.

 In South Carolina, there’s concern that Idalia’s path will take it near the historic city of Charleston and the surrounding area known as the Low Country.
 That would add water to the high tide that’s in the forecast, Haines said.